asif158/sysboxindependent/README.md

 ## Troubleshooting

--   Ensure that no other application is using port `9166` on your host machine.
+-   Ensure that no other application is using port `19166` on your host machine.
 -   If you encounter issues, check the Docker container logs:

     ```sh
     docker logs <containername>
     ```

-This README provides the necessary steps to build and run your Dockerized application, as well as to access and monitor the logs.